jeroen-meijer/talks/fluttertestingforthelazy/Notes.md

 - Groups in Dart have a special property -- when a test is run, the names of the groups and the test being run are joined together.
   - We use this to your advantage and write the tests in a way that makes it easy to find the failing test, by giving it a clear description.

-### Mocks

-- Extremely powerful tool in testing.
-- When testing, you want to only test the particular thing the test is about.
-- It should be separated from the rest of the code, and shouldn't have any external dependencies.
-- Mocks are a way to create fake, static external dependencies.
-- Allows you to consistently test code in a specific scenario.
-  - If your backend class has a dependency on an external library, you can mock it out.
-  - If your widget depends on some provider, you can mock the provider and its value.

 ### `expect`

 - `expect` is a function that matches its first argument to the second argument.